Code & Context Final Project Dev Diary - Live Post

 In addition to the sketch I created a rough flowchart on how the user can interact with the app.
 This will help me design the overall layout.
 Elements and pages that are navigated to often should be placed somewhere where they are easily accessible.

 Both are very far away from how the app will ultimately end up looking, but that is also not their function.
-They are only there to help me understand how the different elements will be interacting with each other and how I can design a smooth navigation through the app.
+They are only there to help me understand how the different elements will be interacting with each other and how I can design a smooth navigation throughout the app.

 With the insights from both the sketch and rough flowchart I can get started on a wireframe.